NLnetLabs/unbound-manual/source/getting-started/configuration.rst

 To help, we can use the :doc:`/manpages/unbound-anchor` command.

 :command:`unbound-anchor` performs the setup by configuring a trust anchor.
-This trust anchor will only serve as the initial anchor from builtin values.
+This trust anchor will only serve as the initial anchor from built-in values.
 To keep this anchor up to date, Unbound must be able to read and write to this file.
 The default location that :command:`unbound-anchor` creates this in is determined by your installation method.